Julius-Java/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 3-puts.c - prints string to stdout followed by a new line 4-print-rev.c - prints string in reverse followed by a new line 5-rev_string.c - reverses a string
+6-puts2.c - prints all the even numbers in a string starting with 0